Gummybearr/plantail/dev/spec.md

 # v1.8.0
 1. add a reward that is triggered when a user completes all tasks of the day.

+# v1.9.0
+1. open weekly task calendar

+# v1.9.1
+1. tab any day in week to open daily calendar

 ---
 > we are currently here
 ---

-# v1.9.0
-1. open 2nd tab to show monthly calendar

 # v1.10.0
 1. change my profile pic